MrKedrok/PredicaTask/README.md

    a.
 Dimensions: Time and Currency
    b.
 Facts: exchange rates by time with an aggregating measure
    c.
 Creativity is very welcome

+#comments
+Did not finish it.I hit the wall in the form docker sql server on ubuntu, that server can cont connect to SSAS because for that connection it is not possible for ubuntu layer, yet. i have spent ~ 4 hours to open connection for that, also i have tried to configure sll connection file, sql driver to older etc.
+For an ubuntu sql server right now i can not connect with SSAS.
+I have start with local sql server, but today i do not have time to finish that task

 3. Prepare simple report:
    a.
 Using Power BI, Reporting Services or Excel (one of those listed)
    b.
 The report should be based on data from the analytics cube or the database (in the absence of